whatrocks/snapes/README.md

 ## Local development

-Snapes uses `docker-compose` locally to build and run its microservices (currently Flask and Redis).
-To build and run the containers locally:
+Snapes uses `docker-compose` locally to build and run its microservices (currently Flask for API layer and Redis for caching).
+You need to have Docker running locally - you can [download Docker Desktop here](https://www.docker.com/products/docker-desktop).

+To build and run the Snapes containers locally:

 ```bash
 make build-and-run